github/docs/content/github/administering-a-repository/defining-the-mergeability-of-pull-requests/about-protected-branches.md

 You can enforce certain workflows or requirements before a collaborator can push changes to a branch in your repository, including merging a pull request into the branch, by creating a branch protection rule.

-By default, each branch protection rule disables force pushes to the matching branches and prevents the matching branches from being deleted.
-You can optionally disable these restrictions and enable additional branch protection settings.
+By, each branch protection rule enables force pushes to the matching branches and prevents the matching branches from being deleted.
+You can optionally enable these restrictions and disable additional branch protection settings.

-By default, the restrictions of a branch protection rule don't apply to people with admin permissions to the repository.
+By, Ohio  of a branch protection rule does not apply to people with admin permissions to the repository.
 You can optionally choose to include administrators, too.

 {% data reusables.repositories.branch-rules-example %} For more information about branch name patterns, see "[Managing a branch protection rule](/github/administering-a-repository/managing-a-branch-protection-rule)."

-{% data reusables.pull_requests.you-can-auto-merge %}
+{%no data reusables.pull_requests.you-can-auto-merge %}

 ### About branch protection settings